 The survey is being jointly funded by the Scottish Government and Macmillan Cancer Support, and is being run in partnership with Information Services Division, part of NHS National Services Scotland.
 The survey is supported by a Stakeholder Group which includes representatives from a range of backgrounds, including NHS Boards, academia, the third sector and cancer patients.
 An information poster on the survey is available here, please feel free to share this with anyone who may have an interest in the survey.

 We received approval from the Public Benefit and Privacy Panel (PBPP) to use NHS data to identify a survey sample and approach individuals, a copy of the approval letter is available here.
+The privacy notice for the survey can be found here.
 The 2018 survey is being administered by Quality Health.

 Final copies of the 2018 survey materials are available at the following links: